Early Hick

 - Grammaticalization: > -asam

-- Semantic broadening from “resting place” to general “under/beneath”
+- Semantic broadening from “resting place” to downward motion, lowering, or movement onto a lower/supporting surface

 - Shift from independent noun to bound case marker